sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-29-boxofficerevenueprediction.md

 ### 3.4 Data Filtering and Imputation
 We noticed missing/suspicious data especially in the budget and revenue columns which are two of the most important columns for our model.
-We used a  cutoff of 10,000$ on Revenue and filtered out any rows with Revenue less than that for the purpose of our actual model.
+We used a cutoff of 10,000$ on revenue as exclusion criteria and excluded any rows with revenue less than that for the purpose of our actual model.
 This threshold was set to remove films with incomplete revenues reported.
-We also filtered out only English Films to ensure that the movies had movie box office revenues reported in US Dollars.
+We also included only English Films to ensure that the movies had movie box office revenues reported in US Dollars.
 For movies with missing budget information, we manually researched online and entered the budget.

 ## 4 Feature Creation
 Some interesting features that we believed would be valuable for the model were created in the feature engineering stage.
-Some example of features we hypothesised would influence revenues :
+Examples of features we created include :

 * Historical Performances of Crew and Cast in terms of Revenue, IMDB Ratings
 * Network Interaction Effect between Crew and Cast